 As a dog owner, you want to know that you are taking proper care of your dog.
 This means learning about basic dog care and meeting your dog's essential needs to ensure its health and happiness.
 Proper nutrition and health monitoring, grooming, a place to call its own, and plenty of exercise and affection will create an environment in which your dog can thrive.
 Luckily, all of these things are easy to provide for your pooch.

 Before You Begin

 Properly caring for a dog begins with having the right perspective.
 Dog ownership should not be seen as a chore, but as an experience that enriches your life as well as that of your dog.
 Like humans, dogs need food, water, and shelter to survive.
-Yet, they also need physical care and nurturing in order to thrive.
+Yet, they also need physical care and nurturing to thrive.
 Providing these things is an essential part of keeping your dog healthy and safe and sets the foundation for a long, happy life with your dog.

 What You Need